The CAT tool for individual translators

 105. Access control by Controller: Controller acknowledges and accepts that the service provided by Processor allows Controller to grant access to third parties without Processor’s prior knowledge or consent.
 Following from the General Terms of Service herein, this is Controller’s right.
 However, Controller agrees that this manner of granting access shall not constitute a data processing instruction towards Processor, and it shall be entirely Controller’s responsibility to ascertain that granting such access do not violate applicable laws and regulations.

-106. Sub-Processing: As of the Addendum Effective Date, Controller hereby authorises Processor to engage the following Sub-Processors:
+106. Sub-Processing: As of the Addendum Effective Date, Controller hereby authorizes Processor to engage the following Sub-Processors:

 i) Hetzner Online GmbH